Humbucker: Single coil form factor humbuckers

 Many guitars feature cavities only for single-coil pickups.
 Installing full/double-sized humbuckers in this type of guitar requires additional routing of the woodwork, and/or cutting of the pickguard if the instrument has one.
 Many pickup manufacturers now produce humbucking pickup designs in a form factor that can be retrofit in place of a single coil.
 Many different kinds of mini-humbuckers are available from numerous manufacturers, and they produce a wide range of different tones.

 Hot Rails style

 Not to be confused with the full-size rail design.

-The origins of the hot rail/blade design are contested, with Joe Barden being quoted in Jan 1989 Guitar World magazine as claiming to having invented the design in late 1983.
+The origins of the hot rail/blade design are contested, with Joe Barden being quoted in Jan 1989 Guitar World magazine as claiming to have invented the design in late 1983.
 The US patent for the L-500 attributes the hot rail design to Bill Lawrence.

 Two flat vertical magnetically conductive blades are placed side by side within half the width of a typical fender strat or telecaster-sized single coil.

-Both "blades/rails" pass under all strings and placed lengthwise, each with its own winding around one rail/blade, and a magnet placed directly under and contacting the two blades.
+Both blades or rails pass under all strings and are placed lengthwise, each with its own winding around one rail or blade, and a magnet is placed directly under and contacting the two blades.

-Similar to full/double size hum bucking designs, one coil is reverse wound to cancel hum.
+Similar to full- or double-size hum-bucking designs, one coil is reverse wound to cancel hum.

 Stacked coils

 Fender came out with their Fender Noiseless Pickups, a stacked bobbin design, around 1998.
+The design was made by and patent offered by Rgo in September-October 1992 and included nine-in-one features, for additional humbucking parameters for manufacturers, capturing features from the FilterTron to the Fishman Fluence.